Loop Fire: Incident

-By about 15:30 the El Cariso Hotshots were fully committed, cold-trailing their way down through the steep rocky chimney canyon with Superintendent King and the lead elements of the crew just starting to approach this point.
+By about 15:30, the El Cariso Hotshots were fully committed, cold-trailing their way down through the steep rocky chimney canyon with Superintendent King and the lead elements of the crew just starting to approach this point.
 Division Boss Westmoreland had followed them about halfway down and observed minimal fire activity, but he also stated that it was not a clean burn.

 At about this same time line construction by the Los Angeles County dozer and crews, that were working west along the bottom of the slope, was halted by a deep gully.
 This gully was adjacent to and just below the chimney canyon that the El Cariso crew was working down.
 There was no radio communication capability between the two groups, but they did have visual contact.
 Independently, both were trying to figure out how best to tie in the line.
 At this point, there was no more than 500 feet separating them.

 Several individuals, who were working at the bottom of the fire, stated that the fire behavior was in a static situation with hot spots near the bottom of the gully and that there were favorable southeast winds.
 In addition, a helicopter was making water drops on the hotspots.
 According to these same observers, sometime between 15:35 and 15:45 the fire started to cross the bottom of the gully.
 Within the next 5 to 10 minutes the fire crossed the gully, made a run upslope to the bottom of the chimney, and then flashed very quickly up the length of the chimney.
 The steep rocky terrain made it very difficult for firefighters to move toward the previously burned area.
 Terrain conditions combined with the rapid fire spread resulted in all members of the El Cariso Hotshot Crew being burned over as they worked from this stand location and up several hundred yards in the chimney above.

-50th anniversary commemoration

-In 2016, the El Cariso Regional Park located in Sylmar was the location where the County of Los Angeles honored the hotshot crew members who were entrapped on the 1966 Loop Fire.